 Nearly unlimited leg room on a Boeing 757

 Before we even took off, I heard a flight attendant tell other passengers that as soon as the doors were closed, they could go and pick out more comfortable seats for themselves if they wanted to.
 I was in an aisle seat, close to the back end of the plane, and I considered staying there.
-Then I realized that four bulkhead seats (is that what they're called?), seats with no other seats in front of them and with all the legroom you could ask for.
+Then I realized that four bulkhead seats (is that what they're called?), seats with no other seats in front of them and with all the legroom you could ask for, were unoccupied.
 I went and occupied one of them.
 Nobody sat on my left or on my right.
 My comfort was assured.

 We landed early, then, at Paris CDG airport and pulled up to the gate at about 6:45 a.m.
 It was an "external gate" so we had to ride on a bus for 10 minutes to get into the terminal.
 Before landing, I realized I had a major allergy attack coming on.
 I had to wait at the airport until 11:19 for my TGV (the "bullet train") down to Tours and then the little local train to Saint-Aignan, with arrival at 2:01 p.m.
 Between landing at seven and getting home at two, I spent a miserable seven hours sneezing and wiping my nose and eyes.